igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 ## The WORLD tile

+(IT MUST CONTINUE, down here are just a draft )

 Once we are set in how the **WORLD** is mapped we need to know what is stored in each one of those tiny blocks called **tiles**.

 1. Describe  the tiles and props over the tile.